 The Expanding Housing Affordability policy became effective on July 1, 2022.
 Projects that were already in the city’s process before July 1, 2022, were allowed a period of time to finish permitting without triggering the new requirements.

 On May 22, 2023, Denver City Council passed CB 23-0422, which extends the approval deadline for development projects subject to a Site Development Plan (SDP).

-On November 21, 2022, Denver City Council passed CB 22-1355, which extended the date by which development projects requiring only a building permit (not subject to a site development plan) could receive an approved building permit and proceed under the prior affordable housing linkage fee rules.
-Previously, these projects could only proceed under prior rules if they had a building permit submitted and paid all applicable plan review fees by June 30, 2022 AND had a building permit approved by December 31, 2022.
-CB 22-1355 changed the building permit approval date to June 16, 2023, giving customers currently in the building permit process a 5.5-month extension.
-More information about the Expanding Housing Affordability ordinance effective dates.
+Previously, on November 21, 2022, Denver City Council passed CB 22-1355, which extended the date by which development projects requiring only a building permit (not subject to a site development plan) could receive an approved building permit and proceed under the prior affordable housing linkage fee rules.

 Denver Passes Pivotal Measure to Expand Housing Affordability